Autism in Love

 Autism in Love is an American documentary film released in 2015.

 Synopsis

-The film follows four adults with autism, focusing on love and adult relationships, and for two of the people, their relationships with their parents.

-Dave and Lindsey, who both have autism, have been romantically involved for eight years.
+The film follows four autistic adults, Dave, Lindsey, Lenny, and Stephen, and explores the concepts of love, romance, and parental relationships.
+Dave and Lindsey, who are both autistic, have been romantically involved for eight years.
 At the end of the film, they decide to get married.
 Lenny is a young adult who lives with his single mother.
 Stephen has been married for over 20 years.
 The film shows his struggles with his wife's terminal illness.

 Release

-The film premiered at the Tribeca Film Festival in April 2015.

-It was also part of the PBS series Independent Lens in 2016.
+The film premiered at the Tribeca Film Festival in April 2015, and was part of the PBS series Independent Lens in 2016.

 Reception

-The Huffington Post called the film "touching".
-The Daily Beast called it "bracingly intimate" and said that it "raises questions about love and life that strike a universal chord and have nothing to do with being on the [autism] spectrum."
+Huffington Post called the film "touching".
+The Daily Beast called it "bracingly intimate" and said it "raises questions about love and life that strike a universal chord and have nothing to do with being on the [autism] spectrum."